Last updated on September 04, 2019

 Or, since I am a newbie in these technical aspects I can’t explain it further in a blog post like this!
 This post is a different subject which comes up in my mind just a few days back!

-My thought went wild on that particular statement, Oh my… I have nearly 800+ posts on my page and I need to give some kind of life to the old posts.
+My thought went wild on that particular statement, Oh my… I have nearly 1000+ posts on my site and I need to give some kind of life to the old posts.
 Otherwise, many, especially our new contacts or visitors may not know about those posts.
 Sometimes that may be worth reading than the latest ones.

 So I decided to do some re-purposing process with some of my archive posts.
 And the thought of starting from the Alphabet “A” thus I did some polishing job to one of the old posts titled: “Here Comes “Ariel” The Knol Author Now A Blogger….
 Just after doing the polishing job I posted a notification about this updated post on my Facebook wall that I generally do whenever a post goes live.Ariel the Google's Knol Author now a blog author via pvariel.com Click To Tweet

 Immediately I received a mail-in my comment box from one of my esteemed readers!

 She is, in fact, a recent online friend on my page!
 She is a curious reader too!
 Reading the title of the post she is more curious about the word “Knol” and she expressed her anxiety in her comment.
 I explained to her through my reply comment to some extent.

 The Breaking News Is This: “The Blog Is Not Dead But The Knol Is Dead”

 Google’s Knol Story – A Bit Of It

 This incident made me think again about the sad demise of Google’s Knol.
 Yes, the blog is not dead, but the KNOL is dead!

 Again coming to the word “KNOL, it’s new to many of my new friends’.
 But it is an old word Google coined for its wonderful platform.
 ‘KNOL’ is the short form of ‘knowledge’.
 That was indeed a knowledge-sharing platform.